 The composition of the supply of energy is likely to change over time.
-In fifty years’ time, energy giants aren’t likely to be oil & gas companies due to the rise of solar, wind, and other alternative energy sources.
+In 50 years, energy giants aren’t likely to be oil & gas companies due to the rise of solar, wind, and other alternative energy sources.
 With that said, the broad tailwinds facing the energy sector today means that there’s still plenty of room for growth in this component of the stock market.

 Still, there is the ever-present concern about energy sector volatility.
 Importantly, there are many measures that investors can take to reduce the impact that the volatility of energy stocks will have on their investment portfolio.
 The most obvious step is to appropriately diversify.
 The effect of energy sector volatility will be minimized if your portfolio’s exposure to the sector is only, say, 10%.

-Voltility can also be reduced by investing in only the strongest and most financial secure energy businesses.
-In our view, there are two energy stocks that stand out in terms of financial strength:
+Volatility can also be reduced by investing in only the strongest and most financial secure energy businesses.
+In our view, there are two energy stocks (both of which are energy ‘super majors’) that stand out in terms of financial strength:

 Both of these companies are Dividend Aristocrats, which means they have increased their annual dividends for more than 25 consecutive years.
 Their multi-decade streak of dividend increases gives us confidence that they will continue to be solid performers in the years to come.